Supervenience

 In philosophy, supervenience refers to a relation between sets of properties or sets of facts.
 X is said to supervene on Y if and only if some difference in Y is necessary for any difference in X to be possible.

-Some examples include:
+Examples of supervenience, in which case the truth values of some propositions cannot vary unless the truth values of some other propositions vary, include: